sttp-book/sttp-book/chapters/getting-started/test-automation.md

 }
 ```

 Understanding the structure of a test method enables us to explore best practices
 (and possible test code smells) in each one of them.
 From now on, we will use the
 terms _arrange_, _act_, and _assert_ to talk about the different parts of an
 automated test case.

 {% hint style='tip' %}
-While the AAA is a good structure to get started, you might find it rigid for other types of tests, such as property-based testing, which we will discuss in future chapter.
+AAA is a good structure for most tests, and a good way to think about what you're trying to show about the code.
+As you learn more techniques, you will find that there other valuable ways to think about the structure of a test.
+We'll discuss these in a later chapter.
 {% endhint %}